renovatebot/renovate/readme.md

 ## The Renovate Approach

-- We believe everyone can benefit from automation, whether it's a little or a lot
+- We believe everyone benefits from automation, whether it's a little or a lot
 - Renovate should not cause you to change your workflow against your wishes, instead it should be adaptable to your existing workflow
 - All behavior should be configurable, down to a ridiculous level if necessary
 - Autodetect settings wherever possible (to minimize configuration) but always allow overrides